ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-mzr.md

 ### Veeam management backup
 {: #vrw-mzr-considerations-veeam}

-Veeam backup and replication servers (VBR) are placed in both the primary and secondary sites.
-The built-in proxy is used for backup jobs.
-A copy job that goes to Cloud Object Storage is created when allowed for each backup repository, this design allows either site to restore the other.
-The VBR servers at each site store a VBR configuration backup on the server in the other site.
+Veeam backup and replication servers (VBR) are placed in either both the primary and secondary sites or located in the witness site.
+The Veeam proxy VMs deployed to the ESXi hosts are used for backup jobs since vSphere encryption is in use.
+A copy job that goes to Cloud Object Storage is created when allowed, this design allows the use of lower-cost storage for long-term retention of backups.
+When the dual site VBR servers are used a VBR configuration backup of each VBR is stored on the server in the other site.
 If a total loss of the VBR server occurs in one site, it can be restored to the other.

 ### vCenter
 {: #vrw-mzr-considerations-vcenter}